zdanial/organized-crime-dynamics/lit_review/papers/Ilachinski_2004-ArtificialWar.md

 ### The EINSTein Model

-- i haven't gotten there yet...
+- i haven't gotten there yet... but will tomorrow